-The Head of Internal Audit holds a Certified Internal Auditor ('CIA') and Bachelor of Economics qualifications and is a partner at Ruihua.
-He has 15 years of extensive experience in the fields of risk management, IT compliance advisory, internal audit, internal control advisory and business re-engineering.
+The Head of Internal Audit for the Group holds a Certified Internal Auditor ('CIA') and Bachelor of Economics qualifications and is a partner at Da Hua Consulting.
+He was a former partner at Ruihua Certified Public Accountants, Shanghai (the former outsourced IA firm of the Group), leading the internal audit function of the companies under the Group for over 3 years and has more than 17 years of extensive experience in the fields of risk management, IT compliance advisory, internal audit, internal control advisory and business re-engineering.